cavaliba/cmt_monitor/docs/docs/check_process.md

 This check requires additional parameters to define each disk to be checked :

+Syntax:

 	process:

+	  checkname:			     : choose a name for this check - sent to metrology
+	    psname: string           : exact name of the process to be found [search_arg: string]     : optional paramter of the process command line

+	    + common parameters for checks : enable, enable_pager, alarm_max_level, alert_delay, ...
+	    (see config page)

+Example :

+    process:

+	  cron:
+	    psname: cron
+		search_arg: "-f"

 	  redis:
 	    psname: redis

-	    enable_pager: no
+      graylog
+        psname: java
+        search_arg: '/usr/share/graylog-server/graylog.jar'

 	  apache:
 	    psname: httpd
-	  cron:
-	    psname: cron

 	  ssh:
 	    psname: sshd

 	  ntp:
 	    psname: ntpd

 	  mysql:
 	    psname: mysqld

 	  php-fpm:
 	    psname: php-fpm
-	    enable_pager: yes

-The first parameter is the name of the process to be reported to cental server.
-The second parameter is the exact process name to be checked in the process list.
+### `search_arg`
+*new in version 1.3.1*

+This optional parameter indicates that arguments given to the process command line must be checked against the provided string.
+Useful for java or nodejs process where the real task is a parameter of the java (nodejs) main binary.

 ## Alerts

 This check sends an alert and adds alert fields if a process is not running.

 ## Output to ElasticSearch